matsim-org/matsim-maas/README.md

 With DVRP being the common base to all the modules described here, there is some common infrastructure all of the MaaS modules share:
 * The *DVRP config* group.
 In this, both the Leg mode of an agent using MaaS can be defined (such as "taxi") as well as the network mode vehicles are using (such as "car").
 Furthermore, the on-line Travel Time Calculator can be adapted, if required.
 * The *Vehicles Container*.
 This is a file containing information about the fleet used by any MaaS extension.
+Fleet vehicle files can be created using the *CreateFleetVehicles* script.

 ## Test scenarios